Home

 If you have discovered that your spouse is cheating, forgiveness is often not the first thought on your mind, but it may be the most important thing you can do.
 It may help you to know that you are not the only person in the world who has ever had to face the challenge of recovering from an affair.

 Although it is generally accepted that as many as 60% of men and 40% of women cheat on their spouses, some statistics show that only 10% of people who cheat end up subsequently divorcing their spouses and marrying the person with whom they had an affair.
 Given that, it is important that you learn how to restore your stability and how it can help you to preserve your marriage.
 Michele Weiner-Davis, is an advocate of keeping relationships intact.
 She believes that healing from infidelity is possible.
 Weiner-Davis points out that the recovery process is both long and arduous.
-Many setbacks are to be expected while you are healing from infidelity.
+Many setbacks are to be expected while you work through the painful and challenging issues.

 Seeing a Relationship Specialist may be a key to your recovery.
 A counselor may be able to help you face your problems head on, rather than avoiding or skirting around the issues.(2) Your counselor may also help you to change the dynamics of your relationship to promote trust and stability.